vizdotlife/vizdotlife.github.io/_posts/newest_posts/2022-08-25-unique-sounds-of-san-francisco.md

 tags:   [Data Viz,Sounds]
 ---

-## In summary this project is about sounds and patterns
-This project is primarly focused on recording unique sounds, extracting the raw data from .wav files, turning it to life with visuals, and looking at patterns.
+This exploratory side project is primarly focused on recording unique sounds, extracting the raw data from .wav files, turning it to life with visuals, and looking at patterns.

 ## Sound track published as a podcast
 ![](/images/sounds/season-1-sounds-of-sanfrancisco_50.jpg)